Integrating PIAM with Biometric Access Control for Healthcare Security

 1. Enhanced Security and Reduced Risk

-• Reduces insider threats and enforces Zero Trust principles.
+Reduces insider threats while enforcing Zero Trust principles.

 2. Operational Efficiency

-• Faster access for clinical staff increases productivity and improves patient care outcomes.
+Faster access for clinical staff improves productivity and patient care outcomes.

 3. Cost Savings

-A healthcare system with 30 hospitals reduced badge-related costs by $350,000 annually after transitioning to biometric access integrated with CloudGate PIAM.
+Example: A healthcare system with 30 hospitals saved $350,000 annually by transitioning to CloudGate PIAM with biometric access.

 Case Study: Biometric Security Transformation at a Major Hospital Network

-A national healthcare network managing 50+ hospitals and research labs faced:
+A national healthcare network with 50+ hospitals and research labs faced:

-After implementing Soloinsight’s CloudGate PIAM with facial recognition and fingerprint scanning:
+After deploying Soloinsight’s CloudGate PIAM with facial recognition and fingerprint scanning:

 The Future of Healthcare Security: PIAM and Biometrics Leading the Way

-• Mobile and wearable biometric solutions will enable seamless, touchless access.
+Mobile and wearable biometrics enabling seamless, touchless access.

-• Cloud-based PIAM platforms will provide global scalability, supporting healthcare networks with multiple facilities and remote clinics.
+Cloud-based PIAM for global scalability across networks and remote clinics.

 Conclusion: Strengthen Healthcare Security with PIAM and Biometrics

-Healthcare organizations must modernize their security strategies to protect patients, staff, and sensitive data.
-Physical Identity and Access Management (PIAM), integrated with biometric access control, delivers:
+Healthcare organizations must modernize security strategies to protect patients, staff, and sensitive data.
+By combining Physical Identity and Access Management (PIAM) with biometric access control, organizations gain: